 Becoming a parent brings a lot of joy.
 Few things are as magical as watching your baby sleep, grow, and smile.
 But, it also comes with a lot of questions and insecurities, especially in the strange time we find ourselves in at the moment.
 There are so many things to learn when you first become a parent - and babies’ hygiene is one of them!

 In the third trimester of pregnancy, mothers give antibodies to their babies through the placenta.
 After birth, antibodies are transferred from mother to child through breast milk.
 This helps establish a newborn’s immune system.
 However, the immune system of a newborn is not as strong as it becomes later in life, and parents and experts have disagreed on how to protect and develop this immune system.

 Some think that babies need to be in contact with germs to become resistant to their effects and develop their immune system.
 Some other people, however, think that children need a more sanitised environment to stay healthy.
 It can all be very confusing!

-In the past weeks, we have all become more alert about bacteria and viruses because of the coronavirus pandemic.
+In the past couple of years, we have all become more alert about bacteria and viruses because of the coronavirus pandemic.
 As soon as it became clear how the infection spreads, experts all over the world began to advise and remind people on what to do to maintain proper hygiene in the home and protect themselves and their loved ones.